Engee documentation

 DataPortIndices

-Data port for default case - input port in case of control signal value out of range
+# Data port for default case — input port in case the control signal value is out of range

-• Last data port - the block uses the last data port for output when the control signal value does not match any data port index.
+• Last data port — the block uses the last data port for output when the value of the control signal does not match any index of the data port.

-• Additional data port - the block uses the optional data port for output when the control signal value does not match any data port index.
+• Additional data port — the block uses an additional data port for output when the value of the control signal does not correspond to any index of the data port.

-If you set this parameter to Additional data port and Number of data ports is 3, the number of input ports in the block is 5.
-The first input is the control port, the next three inputs are data ports, and the fifth input is the by default port in case the control signal value is out of range.
+If you set this parameter to Additional data port and Number of data ports If the value is 3, then the number of input ports in the block will be 5.
+The first input is the control port, the next three inputs are the data ports, and the fifth input is the default port in case the control signal value is out of range.

 DataPortForDefault

-Specifies the diagnostic action to take if the control port value does not match any of the data port indices.
+Defines the diagnostic action to be taken if the control port value does not match any of the data port indexes.
 Options include:

-• None - the system takes no action.
+• None — the system is not taking any action.

-• Error - the simulation stops and an error is displayed.
-In this case Data port for default case is used only for code generation, not simulation.
+• Error — the simulation stops and an error is displayed.
+In this case Data port for default case It is used only for code generation, not modeling.

 Values